Struts and ties

 Compression struts usually:

-• Serve as the compression element of the truss mechanism which resists moment;
+• Serve as the compression element of the truss mechanism which resists the moment;

 • Serve as the diagonal struts which transfer shear to the supports.